jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 - They try to ground the tbody, but then they can't remove it - they also can't isolate the switch 700 FIRMWARE UPDATE? - 4 units?
-Send instruction manuals for 451 and 700G
+Send instruction manuals for 451 and 700G when batt test is running, if AC is lost, can it still switch to batteries?

 - Jomel